Terms of Service

 Assistance with penalty appeals in the accounting period in which you are subscribed to the Service, unless such penalties are a result of your inaction in which case we will make an additional charge.

-3.5 You are legally responsible for ensuring the data in your RTI payroll submissions are correct and made on time.
+3.7 You are legally responsible for ensuring that the data in your RTI payroll submissions are correct and that the submissions are made on time.
 Failure to do this may lead to automatic penalties, surcharges and/or interest from HMRC.
 Employers cannot delegate this legal responsibility to others.

 Crunch Dormant Service and Company Closure

-3.9 Crunch provides a service for companies stopping trading who do not wish to close their company and who require a limited amount of support (the 'Crunch Dormant Service').
-The level of support to be provided will be agreed between you and us at the time you elect to engage the Crunch Dormancy Service and the applicable Charges are paid (currently £50 to make the company dormant plus £6.50 per month subscription fee).
+3.11 Crunch provides a service for companies stopping trading, whose directors and shareholders do not wish to close their company and who require a limited amount of support (the ‘Crunch Dormant Service’).
+The level of support to be provided will be agreed between you and us at the time you elect to engage the Crunch Dormant Service and the applicable charges are paid (currently £50 to make the company dormant plus £6.50 per month subscription fee).

 Crunch accounting software: Restricted access to an online Crunch Account